tensorflow/tensorboard/tensorboard/plugins/graph/README.md

             `metaedge.addBaseEdge(baseEdge, h)`.
 A metanode may contain multiple BaseEdges if there are multiple connections between two metanodes.
     -   Note, the Hierarchy does not have a direct reference to metaedges.
-It simply has a root metanode with a metagraph, and edges of the metagraph are metaedges.
+It simply has a root metanode with a metagraph, and the metagraph has a reference to a list of metaedges.
 -   'Finding similar subgraphs'

-    -   let nnGroups = clusterSimilarSubgraphs(h);
+    -   `let nnGroups = clusterSimilarSubgraphs(h);`
         -   Compute signatures for **all nodes, even non-rendered** ones.
             Signatures over all nodes in the entire graph are required to determine the templates for node coloring.